 It is her responsibility to drive new business partnerships, leverage funding opportunities and source strategic collaborative arrangements with both public and private enterprises and government.

-Prior to her position at AMSI, Cate held a role at a tertiary education college in Sydney, where her efforts were focused both on developing further business and industry training.
+Prior to her position at APR.Intern, Cate held a role at a tertiary education college in Sydney, where her efforts were focused both on developing further business and industry training.

 Fiona holds a Bachelor of Science with honours from Melbourne University, with majors in physics and applied mathematics.
 Fiona’s honours research was in the area of nonlinear analysis (integrability).
 Fiona also holds a Bachelor of Arts with honours from Melbourne University, majoring in cultural studies (gender studies) and creative writing.
 Fiona is about to submit an interdisciplinary PhD thesis that explores the divisions and multiplications of mathematics, physics, philosophy and history across historical time and across the ‘two cultures’ of Science and the Humanities (and the practical or theoretical disciplines within them).